 - Sell It Online

-eBay, thredUP, Poshmark, Tradesy—there are so many options out there for you to try. thredUP conveniently mails you a large shipping envelope so you can pack up your clothes and mail them right back.
+Poshmark, eBay, thredUP, Tradesy—there are so many options out there. thredUP conveniently mails you a large shipping envelope so you can pack up your clothes and mail them right back.
 Once they've decided on what they can sell, they send your payout minus the cost of the shipping bag ($9.95), and you can collect it via PayPal or a thredUP gift card.
 Tradesy works just like thredUP but it tends to favor more high-end fashion items.

 - Donate to Vietnam Veterans of America

 Sign up online, schedule a pickup, and the organization will pick up your donation right from your home.
 You can leave your boxes and bags of clothes on the front porch.
 After your first pick-up, they will email you the next time they have another scheduled pick-up on your street.
 This is great for those of us who are continually decluttering, purging, and tossing.

 - Donate to Dress for Success

 So you changed careers from attorney to yoga instructor?
 Or maybe you've decided that you no longer need five skirt suits and just one will do.
 Donate your used suits to Dress for Success, and they will get them into the hands of women who cannot afford business attire for an interview.